Differential invariants of generic parabolic Monge-Ampere equations: Differential invariants of generic projective curve bundles

+\begin{remark} \begin{enumerate} \item A proof as above based on computer computations could create a feeling of dissatisfaction.
+However, the use of computers for theoretical purposes is unavoidable in many questions, say, symmetries, conservation laws, recursion operators, etc, related with "sufficiently" nonlinear PDEs (see \cite{MVY,VK,KK}).
+A PCB composed of mutually projectively nonequivalent curves gives an informal geometrical explanation of this fact in the current context. \item By consulting \cite{MVY,DPV} the reader will get a more precise idea on complexity of scalar differential invariants of MA equations. \end{enumerate} \end{remark}

 Thus, according to the \textquotedblleft principle of $n$ -invariants\textquotedblright\ (see \cite{AVL,SDI}), the proven existence of five independent scalar differential invariants solves in principle the equivalence problem for generic PMA equations.
-It should be stressed, however, that a practical implementation of this result could meet some boring computational problems.
+It should be, however, stressed that a practical implementation of this result could meet some boring/``unhuman" computations which, in fact, reflect the complexity of truly nonlinear PMAs.\\